collabnix/kubezilla/README.md

   We're sorry that 512MB will be not enough for our testing this time.

-  ## What's mininum requirements of a node?One or more machines running one of:
+  ## What's mininum requirements of a node?

 - Ubuntu 16.04+
 - Debian 9+